murar8/gfn-unlocker/README.md

 ## Description

-This extension allows you to use the GeForce NOW web version using any operating system.
+This extension allows you to use GeForce NOW in your browser using any operating system.

 ## Installation

+### Google Chrome

 **Note: The extension is currently not present in the Chrome Web Store because I am poor and don't want to pay the developer fee, but if enough people show interest in the extension I will add it to the store.**